aamir-sultan/aqlrv32-setup/docs/project_compressed_intructions.md

 **1-day**

-Detailed verification plan
+*   Detailed verification plan

+*   Discussion of the Issues (If any) and Verification plan.

 **6-days**

-Get the RTL & updated infrastructure ready and verify the implementation
+*   Get the RTL & updated infrastructure

+*   Write and verify the implementation